nodejs/node/BUILDING.md

 ### Android/Android-based devices (e.g. Firefox OS)

-Although these instructions for building on Android are provided, please note that Android is not an officially supported platform at this time.
-Patches to improve the Android build are accepted.
-However, there is no testing on Android in the current continuous integration environment.
+Android is not a supported platform.
+Patches to improve the Android build are welcome.
+There is no testing on Android in the current continuous integration environment.
 The participation of people dedicated and determined to improve Android building, testing, and support is encouraged.

 Be sure you have downloaded and extracted
 [Android NDK](https://developer.android.com/tools/sdk/ndk/index.html) before in